 At the core of all business is Accounting, with opportunities across public and private sectors.
 If you enjoy working with figures, are well organised, self motivated and able to communicate with others this could be the apprenticeship for you.

 An Accountancy Apprenticeship provides an ideal pathway to a professional career working in a finance department or an accountancy practice.
 You'll gain hands-on, practical experience, earn a salary and have the opportunity to get qualified at the same time.
 With a clear progression route, you can apply your skills and knowledge in the work place, build your experience and increase your earnings.

 Accountancy is a fundamental part of all business, with opportunities across both pubic and private sectors.
 An Accountancy Apprenticeship offers an opportunity to gain qualifications whilst you are working.
 Career opportunities are available in Accountancy firms and finance departments of organisations.
 The duties you will perform will vary depending upon the type of company you work for.

-You will need to be well organised, self motivated and able to communicate with others.
+You will need to be well organised, self-motivated and able to communicate with others.
 Good numeracy skills are essential.
 A methodical and systematic approach to work is also an advantage.
-As an Apprentices you will be paid a training salary by your employer.
+As an Apprentice you will be paid a training salary by your employer.

 Throughout your Apprenticeship you will be required to perform a range of tasks which could include:

 - Using IT and a range of software packages

 - Accurately recording financial transactions